 The architectural firm of Schwartz & Gross designed a 15-story and penthouse Colonial Revival structure faced in brown brick and trimmed in white terra cotta.
 Its entrance sat within a neo-Federal portico capped with a wrought iron, pseudo balcony.
 Neo-classical panels of urns and garlands carried on the 18th century motif.
 There were 57 apartments throughout the building.

 Among the initial residents was stockbroker Samuel Taishoff.
-In October 1925 he was put on trial, charged under that the Daily News called “the Martin anti-stock fraud law.”
+In October 1925 he was put on trial, charged under what the Daily News called “the Martin anti-stock fraud law.”
 He sold bogus stocks to unsuspecting female clients.
 According to the Daily News, they were led to believe “they could recover money on their worthless stocks by exchanging them for Florida real estate.
 The victims were allowed to do this provided they purchased additional real estate, which called for a larger payment in cash.”

 In passing sentence, Judge Lewis L. Smith branded Taishoff “the most contemptible and meanest kind of criminal, preying on gullible women.”

 Among the witnesses was Frances Howell, an unmarried nurse.
 She testified that she “was swindled out of $2,000, an amount she had saved so as to take care of a sick relative in England.”
 It took the jury just five minutes to come to a guilty verdict.
 In passing sentence, Judge Lewis L. Smith branded Taishoff “the most contemptible and meanest kind of criminal, preying on gullible women.”
 Taishoff was sentenced to four to eight years hard labor in Sing Sing prison.